What is an E-ZPass®?

 How Do I Get an E-ZPass®?

-You can go to an E-ZPass® customer service center in your state to sign up or fill out an online application form.
+Go to an E-ZPass® customer service center in your state to sign up or fill out an online application form.
 If you apply online, you will need to pay for your transponder and establish your account balance with a credit card.

 What Else Do I Need to Know About Using an E-ZPass®?

-You will need to use your E-ZPass® every so often to keep your account active.
+Use your E-ZPass® every so often to keep your account active.
 Time periods vary by state.

-If, for some reason, you do not want to use your E-ZPass® at a particular toll plaza, you will need to wrap your transponder in aluminum foil to prevent the toll booth from reading it.
+If, for some reason, you do not want to use your E-ZPass® at a particular toll plaza, you will need to wrap your transponder in aluminum foil to prevent the toll booth computer from reading it.

-If you use your E-ZPass® on a weekend, it may take a few days for those transactions to appear on your account.
+If you use your E-ZPass® on a weekend, it may take a few days for transactions to appear on your account.